marmelab/coPostgresQuery/README.md

 - table: the table name
 - fields: list of fields to insert
 - primaryKey: One or more fields representing the primary key.
-Accept array or single value. (default: `id`)
+Accept either an array or a single value. (default: `id`)

 #### Parameters